Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 -   Review key rules: Subject-Verb-Object (SVO) order, negatives with niet and geen, and forming questions.
 -   Try to create three sentences on your own (one positive, one negative, and one question).
 -   Reflect: Which part was the easiest?
 Which was the hardest?

+### Lesson 6: Expanding Sentences – Adjectives & Describing People and Things
+---
+**Lesson Goals:**
+-   Learn how to use Dutch adjectives to describe people, objects, and places.
+-   Understand adjective placement and rules in Dutch grammar.
+-   Practice forming descriptive sentences with different adjectives.